Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Physicians should add functional diagnostic methods to their evaluation of patients and incorporate functional rehabilitation strategies into their rehab prescriptions.
 This approach can be helpful not only for athletes, but for geriatric and disabled populations.
 Functional rehabilitation builds upon traditional therapy models.
 It should be stated that an overly progressive approach that de-emphasizes classic exercises and techniques may be detrimental to rehabilitation.
-Indeed, many classic exercises and techniques are critical to success in sports training and should be included.9
+Indeed, many classic exercises and techniques are critical to success in sports training and should be included.10

 While this concept may be new to those familiar only with approaches that focus solely on reduction of pain and movement limitations, for many physiatrists and rehabilitation professionals, “functional rehabilitation” is the only approach to recovery from an injury.
 Taking the time to educate patients that pain-free does not indicate full recovery may aid their complete recovery and prevent recurrence.
 Caution should also be expressed to those trying to start a high-intensity exercise/fitness program, regarding the potential risks of beginning at too-high of an activity level or increasing too rapidly without appropriate preparation.

-Gaps in the evidence-based knowledge
+Gaps in the Evidence-Based Knowledge

 With greater evidenced-based recommendations in the future, increasing advocacy efforts to allow for longer and broader insurance coverage for full functional recovery will also aid the promotion of functional rehabilitation.
-Additional research on the specific benefits of functional rehabilitation will not only benefit our patients and our profession, but is sorely needed.
+Additional research on the specific benefits of functional rehabilitation will not only benefit our patients and our profession but is sorely needed.

 1. Herring, Stanley A., Kibler, W. Ben.
 A framework for rehabilitation.
 In: Kibler, W. Ben, ed.
 Functional rehabilitation of sports and MSK injuries.
 Chicago, IL: Aspen Publication; 1998: 1-6.